PolyCortex/polydodo/mobile/README.md

 ## Development Framework

 We are using Flutter which is a high-level framework for mobile development.
-The speed of development and the possibility to develop a cross-platform product (Android and iOS) from a single code repository without sacrificing performances has been the determining factor in the use of this technology.
+The speed of development and the possibility to develop a cross-platform product (Android and iOS) from a single code repository without sacrificing performance has been the determining factor in the use of this technology.
 Flutter uses the Dart language which is typed and compiled.

 ## Targeted Platform

 We target Android as our only platform.
 While development frameworks like Flutter allow these two platforms to be targeted using a single source code, there are some small tasks and extra attention that should be paid in this regard.
-If it became worth it, we will also target iOS in the future.
+If it becomes worth it, we will also target iOS in the future.

 ## Getting Started